Geospatial Index and Query

 Aerospike supports two Geospatial queries:

-This example to Python script is a points-within-a-region query.
+This example Python script is a points-within-a-region query.

 def query_pwr(args,client):